 The rise of online shopping, however, is not the only challenge faced by retailers.
-High business rates and decreased spending power means that larger retailers are struggling to cover the cost of lease, stockage etc. Consequently, there is a growing popularity of smaller, more adaptable and even temporary retail units.
+High business rates and decreased spending power means that larger retailers are struggling to cover the cost of the lease, stockage etc. Consequently, there is growing popularity of smaller, more adaptable and even temporary retail units.

 Hence, many retailers have welcomed the idea of trading out of shipping containers generated by Boxpark, the world’s first pop-up mall.
 Currently set in 3 locations in London, they offer retailers an inexpensive temporary solution in a trendy environment, fusing the concepts of modern street food and placing local and global brands side by side to create a unique shopping and dining destination.
 Such a large concentration of traders often ensures high people traffic, but in order to stand out from the competition and compensate for limited floor space, the retailers and café owners often need to be more creative when fitting out their trade points.

 Our highly durable and versatile Texture Panels – extremely popular with exhibition designers, have also been successfully used in a number of pop-up stores and Boxpark, rapidly transforming the spaces and offering unrivalled scope for creativity.

 With many years of experience and constant advancement, we have helped many designers and their clients to create the spaces that stand out visually and feel comfortable and easy to navigate.